 - Additional information.

-- Official transcripts of all college-level work uploaded directly into the application as a PDF.
+- Unofficial transcripts of all college-level work uploaded directly into the application as a PDF.
 Do not mail hard copies at this time.

 - Three letters of recommendation, submitted electronically, via the online application

 - GRE- The GRE is not required for admission.
 If you have already taken the test, you can include your scores on your application.